upros/ATLS/atls/draft-friel-tls-atls-00.md

 [[ TODO ]]

+--- back

-# Appendix A. TLS Software Stack Configuration
+# TLS Software Stack Configuration

 [[ EDITOR'S NOTE: We could include details here on how TLS stack configuration items control the number of round trips between the client and server.
 And just give two examples: OpenSSL and Java SunJSSE]]

-# Appendix B. Pseudo Code
+# Pseudo Code

 This appendix gives both C and Java pseudo code illustrating how to inject and extract raw TLS records from a TLS software stack.
 Please not that this is illustrative, non-functional pseudo code that does not compile.
 Functioning proof-of-concept code is available on the following public repository [[ EDITOR'S NOTE: Add the URL here ]].

-## B.1 OpenSSL
+## OpenSSL

 OpenSSL provides a set of Basic Input/Output (BIO) APIs that can be used to build a custom transport layer for TLS connections.
 This appendix gives pseudo code on how BIO APIs could be used to build a client application that completes a TLS handshake and exchanges application data with a service.